Mr. Brendan Symth, MLA

 Other conservation areas and resorts with alpine and subalpine environments on the mainland and in Tasmania also benefit from regular contact and information developed through the cooperative management approach to the Australian Alps national parks.
 The Australian Alps Liaison Committee is keen to foster and enhance this relationship with relevant land management agencies.

-As well as containing Australia’s highest peaks, the majority of its mainland hydro-electricity generating resources, and primary water supplies for Canberra and mountain towns, the Australian Alps national parks also protect Australia’s unique alpine flora and fauna and significant examples of Aboriginal and non-Aboriginal heritage sites and highly valued recreation resource for many Australians.
+As well as containing Australia’s highest peaks, the majority of its mainland hydro-electricity generating resources, and primary water supplies for Canberra and mountain towns, the Australian Alps national parks also protect Australia’s unique alpine flora and fauna and significant examples of Aboriginal and European heritage.
+In addition these parks and reserves are highly valued as a recreation resource for many Australians.

 To assist conservation agencies to manage these valuable resources in a consistent and compatible manner, the Ministers responsible for the management of these protected areas signed a Memorandum of Understanding (MOU) in relation to the cooperative management of the Australian Alps in July 1986.

-Responsibility for day to day management of the Australian Alps national parks remains vested with each agency party to the MOU.
-The majority of works undertaken within the Australian Alps national parks are undertaken by the managing agencies in line with agreed strategies and statutory management plans.
+Responsbility for day to day management of the Australian Alps national parks remains vested with each agency party to the MOU.
+The majority of works undertaken with the Australian Alps natinal parks are undertaken by the managing agencies in line with agreed strategies and statutory management plans.

-The vision for the Australian Alps cooperative management program is one of participating agencies working in partnership to achieve excellence in conservation management and sustainable use through a strong program of cross-border cooperation.
+The vision of the Australian Alps cooperative management program is one of participating agencies working in partnership to achieve excellence in conservation management and sustainable use through a strong program of cross-border cooperation.

 - to promote the growth and enhancement of inter-governmental cooperative management to protect the nationally important values of the Australian Alps national parks, and